DesolateDependency/my-gentoo-documentation/README.md

 ```
 The marked video drivers are for a system that has a intel and a amd gpu. 'intel i915' for intel hd 3000 and older.
 \
 Select a mirror that is close to you.
+(Choose at least one https and one rsync mirror.)
 ```
-# mirrorselect -i -o
+# mirrorselect -i -o >> ./etc/portage/make.conf
 ```
 1. Select with 'space'
 2. Apply with 'enter'